manishmicrobe/manishmicrobe.github.io/_pages/teaching.md

 For the mSSB class schedule, see [here](https://www.mssb.fr/schedule/).

-If you have any questions or comments, please contact me at <manish.kushwaha@inrae.fr>.
+If you have any questions or comments, please contact <manish.kushwaha@inrae.fr>.